 Step-by-step instructions and illustrations guide you through dozens of projects and experiments.
 From a French horn made from a shower hose to a xylophone made from an egg carton and some household wrenches, Rubber-Band Banjos and a Java Jive Bass makes you part of the coolest band in town!
 (Amazon description)

-Easy Science for Kids: Science of Food
+Easy Science for Kids: Books About the Science of Food

 The Popcorn Book by Tomie dePaola